2006 SUPER LATE MODEL RULES

 wheel to a height of one inch (1’’) in line with the driver’s

-any point from the roll cage to the body or rock guard.
-Easy exit on
+point from the roll cage to the body or rock guard.
+Easy exit on right

 Dropped interiors may begin no further forward than the rear

-below four inches (4”) of the rear of the hood.
-The start of the
+four inches (4”) of the rear of the hood.
+The start of the dropped

-dropped interior may not be open, as this forms part of the fire
+interior may not be open, as this forms part of the fire wall.
+The

-height and be level for twenty inches (20”) from the rear of the
+and be level for twenty inches (20”) from the rear of the quarter

-compartment from front to rear, on both sides and the floorboards.
+from front to rear, on both sides and the floorboards.
+Aluminum or sheet

-racing seat design, located on the left side of the car and securely
+seat design, located on the left side of the car and securely attached

-attached to the frame.
+to the frame.
 This seat must incorporate a padded headrest.
+A right side

 All cars must have a quick-release type steering wheel.